-Publication Date: 2015-08-04
+Publication Date: 2017-04-04

-Publication Date: 2012-02-14
+Publication Date: 2020-07-31

-Why Don't Americans Vote? causes and consequences by
+Why Vote? by

-Publication Date: 2016-07-11
+Publication Date: 2019-02-25

-Academic Search Complete Academic Search Complete, designed specifically for academic institutions, is the world's most valuable and comprehensive scholarly, multi-disciplinary full-text database, with more than 5,300 full-text periodicals, including 4,400 peer-reviewed journals.
+Academic Search Complete This link opens in a new windowAcademic Search Complete, designed specifically for academic institutions, is the world's most valuable and comprehensive scholarly, multi-disciplinary full-text database, with more than 5,300 full-text periodicals, including 4,400 peer-reviewed journals.
 In addition to full text, this database offers indexing and abstracts for more than 9,300 journals and a total of 10,900 publications including monographs, reports, conference proceedings, etc. The database features PDF content going back as far as 1865, with the majority of full text titles in native (searchable) PDF format.

 America's News This link opens in a new windowWith unmatched U.S. news content from local, regional, and national sources, this resource is the largest of its kind.
 Its diverse source types include printed and online newspapers, blogs, journals, newswires, broadcast transcripts and videos.
 Explore a specific issue or event through the detailed coverage provided by local reporting or compare a wide variety of viewpoints from across the country on topics such as politics, business, health, sports, cultural activities and people.

-Opposing Viewpoints in Context The premier online resource covering todays hottest social issues, from capital punishment to immigration, to marijuana.
+Opposing Viewpoints in Context This link opens in a new windowThe premier online resource covering todays hottest social issues, from capital punishment to immigration, to marijuana.
 This cross-curricular research tool supports science, social studies, current events, and language arts classes.
 Its informed differing views present each side of an issue, allowing you to draw your own valid conclusions.